 - Land use zonings

 2.2.1 The Plan Strategy (PS) provides the strategic policy framework for the plan area as a whole across a range of topics.
 It sets out the vision for Belfast as well as the objectives and strategic policies required to deliver that vision.
 It also includes a suite of topic-based operational policies, including those relating to housing.

-2.2.2 While this guidance supplements Policy RD1: New residential development, Policy RD3: Conversion and sub-division of existing buildings for residential use and Policy HOU7: Adaptable and accessible accommodation, there are also a range of other relevant policies within the draft Plan Strategy as illustrated.
+2.2.2 While this guidance supplements Policy RD1: New residential development, Policy RD3: Conversion and sub-division of existing buildings for residential use and Policy HOU7: Adaptable and accessible accommodation, there are also a range of other relevant policies within the Plan Strategy as illustrated.

 Local Policies Plan